lk-geimfari/mimesis/docs/random_and_seed.rst

 All of the data providers in this library are subclasses of the :class:`~mimesis.providers.base.BaseProvider` class, which has a **random** attribute.
-This attribute is an instance of the :class:`~mimesis.random.Random` class from module :mod:`~mimesis.random`.
+This attribute is an instance of the :class:`~mimesis.random.Random` class from the module :mod:`~mimesis.random`.

 If you are creating your own data provider, you should use this random attribute to access the **random**.